cursedUs64-git/improved-sm64/README.md

 ## Quick Start (for Ubuntu)

-1. Install prerequisites: `sudo apt install -y binutils-mips-linux-gnu build-essential git pkgconf python3`
+1. Install prerequisites: `sudo apt install -y binutils-mips-linux-gnu build-essential git pkgconf python3 bsdmainutils`
-2. Clone the repo from within Linux: `git clone https://github.com/n64decomp/sm64.git`
+2. Clone the repo from within Linux: `git clone https://github.com/cursedUs64-git/qol-sm64.git`
 3. Place a Super Mario 64 ROM called `baserom.<VERSION>.z64` into the project folder for asset extraction, where `VERSION` can be `jp`, `us`, `eu`, or `sh`.
 4. Run `make` to build.
 Specify the version through `make VERSION=<VERSION>`.
-Add `-j4` to improve build speed (hardware dependent).
+Add `-j<No. of cores>` to improve build speed (hardware dependent).

 Ensure the repo path length does not exceed 255 characters.
 Long path names result in build errors.